buddemat/ds-disaster-response-pipeline/README.md

 This project implements a machine learning pipeline for message classification.
 It includes a web app where an emergency worker can input a new message and get classification results in 36 categories.
 The web app also displays several visualizations of the data.

+This way, in an event of a disaster, quick classification of incoming messages is possible.
+This makes it possible to e.g. pre-filter messages before an emergency worker analyzes their content, distribute messages to different entities for further processing, or

 The code is basically structured into three parts that build on each other:

 1. A module that cleans raw input data, joins categories and messages and re-encodes the raw data into binary features.
 The results are stored in an [SQLite](https://sqlite.org) database.